githubEdit

 Recommendations:

-Multiplier for decorated span (export) channel capacity.
+Explicit capacity for the decorated span (export) channel.
 Provides buffering between K8s decorator and OTLP exporter.
 This should be the largest buffer since network export is the slowest stage.
-Channel size = ring_buffer_capacity * decorated_span_channel_multiplier.
-With defaults (8192 × 4.0 = 32,768 slots, ~320ms buffer at 100K/s).
+With defaults (32,768 slots, ~320ms buffer at 100K/s).

 Recommendations: